Osceola Library System: History

 The rapid growth continued during the 1990s and the Veterans Memorial Library-St. Cloud branch opened in 1995 in a 15,000-square-foot space in the old Sunbank building on Indiana Avenue and 13th Street in St. Cloud.
 The 11,860-square-foot Poinciana Branch Library opened in 1998 at the corner of Doverplum Avenue and San Remo Road.
-The $1 million branch, with 40,000 books, Internet computers, and plenty of parking, was a substantial improvement over the old modular building.
+The $1 million branch, with 40,000 books, Internet computers, and ample parking, was a substantial improvement over the old modular building.

 In 2000, an Interlocal Agreement was signed by the School Board of Osceola County and the Osceola County Board of County Commissioners to provide public library service in fast-growing communities.
 This same year, Narcoossee Library Annex opened in the Narcoossee Community School Media Center.

 The West Osceola Branch Library opened in 2006 in a 2,000-square-foot storefront on busy highway 192 near Celebration.
 Previously, the Celebration area's needs had been served from a small space shared with the Celebration School.

-Three back-to-back hurricanes pummeled Osceola County, causing more than a million dollars worth of structural damage to the Hart Memorial Central Library.
+Three back-to-back hurricanes pummeled Osceola County, causing more than a million dollars' worth of structural damage to the Hart Memorial Central Library.
 The Kenansville Branch Library was a total loss and other locations received minor damage.
 The Hart Memorial Central Library was closed for five months for repairs and renovations.
 During this period, the Osceola Library System served Kenansville area customers two days a week from the Kenansville Community Center.
 During reconstruction of the Hart Memorial Central Library, customers could call ahead, and then pick up resources through the back door during limited hours.

-The Kenansville Branch Library was reestablished in 2007 with a new modular unit housing more than 6,400 resources, including kid's books, bestsellers, DVDs, and large-print books.
+The Kenansville Branch Library was reestablished in 2007 with a new modular unit housing more than 6,400 resources, including children's books, bestsellers, DVDs, and large-print books.
 Customers may also surf the web on two Internet computers or bring their own WiFi ready laptops and connect to the Library's free WiFi.

 Since operations began in 1989, the collection has increased to over 343,000 books and a combined audio/video collection of over 13,000.
 Located in the heart of one of the world's favorite tourist destinations, it has seen library visits increase to almost 500,000 a year with a circulation of over 625,000 resources.

 In April 2007, Osceola Library System was named Library of the Year 2007 for Innovation in Customer Service by the Florida Library Association.
 The Library was recognized for the implementation of a new customer friendly service model that removed desks and the stereotypical image of the librarian, and replaced them with smaller checkout pods, approachable staff, and more interactive areas for children, families, and teens.

 On January 3, 2012, the Osceola Library System became the first library system in Florida to outsource its management to the independent library management company, LSSI (Library Systems & Services LLC).LSSI, founded in 1981, is one of the country's largest providers of library services.